bangbangcon/bangbangcon.github.io/index.md

 ## Save the Dates!

-!!Con 2024 will be held on the weekend of August 24-25 in Santa Cruz, California, United States!
+!!Con 2024 will be held on the weekend of August 24-25, [in the courtyard of the Baskin School of Engineering at UC Santa Cruz](venue.html), in Santa Cruz, California, United States!

 Want to give a talk?
 [Learn more and send us your ideas](give-a-talk.html)!